 It’s a common problem that many condo and homeowners’ associations (HOAs) face: rules that simply don’t work as they were intended.
 Sometimes it’s because they are enforced inconsistently or aren’t enforced at all.
 Other times it’s because they go too far.
 At their worst, poorly instituted HOA policies can even cause neighborhood discord.

 As much as your association needs policies and rules to run effectively, you don’t want them to interfere with the sense of community you’ve worked hard to build.
 So how can your condo or HOA board create policies that contribute to your community’s success and are fair to everyone?

-It’s best if you can synch up any new policies directly with the Illinois Condominium Property Act, the Common Interest Community Association Act or local laws and ordinances.
+It’s best if you can sync up any new HOA policies directly with the Illinois Condominium Property Act, the Common Interest Community Association Act or local laws and ordinances.
 This gives you an additional source of validation for your policy and supports future enforcement.

 Start by writing the policy and its corresponding penalties as simply and clearly as possible.
 After all, residents need to understand the rules before they can follow them.

 Before your board can adopt or amend any rules, Illinois law requires that you distribute it to homeowners and then hold a meeting with them to discuss it.
 You are not required to have a quorum of homeowners to hold the meeting unless specified in your governing documents.
 In addition, Illinois law does not require a vote by owners to adopt the new policy.